 worst crop destroyers - WPM (or white

 powdery mildew) and spider mites.

-are a major problems for hydroponic gardeners.
+are major problems for indoor gardeners.
 They are tiny; very

 difficult to see.
 They feed from the bottom sides of the leaves.
 The

-first visual you may have, of an infestation, is small yellow spots on
+first visual you may have of an infestation are small yellow spots on

 the leaves.
 At first you may confuse this with a nutrient deficiency.